LuciaOl/postit-challenge/README.md

 # Overview

-Post-it is a app where you can organice your work by creating post-it notes.
+Post-it is a app where you can organize your work by creating post-it notes.
 You can also edit, delete and restore them from the bin.

 # Features

- - Tree-page React Application
+    - Tree-page React Application with CSS
     - Home features: go to Board
     - Board features: Create, Edit, Delete and Search
     - Bin features: Delete, Restore and Search

+# To improve and add on the next update:

+    - Use of Tailwind
+    - Responsive Design
+    - Improve Dark Mode
+    - Unit Tests

 # Demo

 You can see a running version of the application at https://posti-it.herokuapp.com/

 # Screenshots